NethermindEth/stellar-private-payments/docs/src/bootnode.md

 - **Integrity risk:** the bootnode can serve incorrect history, omit events, or selectively censor data.
 - **Availability risk:** the bootnode can be down or rate limit users.
 - **Privacy risk:** the bootnode operator can observe client IP addresses and request timing/volume.
-- **Redirect target risk:** if the bootnode is misconfigured, redirects could point to an unexpected upstream RPC.
+- **Handoff integrity risk:** a malicious bootnode could return an incorrect `fromLedger`, causing the indexer to skip or replay the wrong ledger range on the main RPC.

 ## Attack vectors